25+ Incredible Things to Do in Arlington VA for All Ages

 This is not a physical museum, but an organization dedicated to preserving and sharing the history of Black people in what is today Arlington, VA, from 1619 to today.

-Their thorough and fascinating display on the slaves who worked in the area can be viewed at Arlington House, the Robert E. Lee memorial at National Cemetery.
+Their thorough and fascinating display on the slaves who worked in the area can be viewed at Arlington House, the Robert E. Lee memorial at the National Cemetery.

 They also sponsor educational events all over the county that unveil the surprising history of Arlington; visitors are strongly encouraged to check what is going on with the BHMA while they are here.